haacked/haacked.com/_posts/archived/2005-08-11-off-color-joke-involving-a-farmer.aspx.markdown

 ---
 layout: post
-title: "Off Color Joke Involving a Farmer"
+title: Off Color Joke Involving a Farmer
 date: 2005-08-11 -0800
 comments: true
 disqus_identifier: 9323
 categories: []
+redirect_from: "/archive/2005/08/10/off-color-joke-involving-a-farmer.aspx/"
 ---

 Ha ha ha!
 Thanks for publishing this one Robb.
 If anyone is offended, my finger is pointing at Robb.
 I’m just the messenger.